-- Some cat behaviouralists advise spraying odour neutralizers on the area where your cat has urinated inappropriately.
+- Some cat behaviouralists advise spraying odour neutralisers on the area where your cat has urinated inappropriately.
 This removes the urine smell which may help to decrease your cat’s interest in continuing to urinate on that spot.
 At the same time, you should provide litter trays in other locations to further encourage your cat to urinate elsewhere.
-Please ensure any odour neutralizers are safe for use around cats.
+Please ensure any odour neutralisers are safe for use around cats.
 If another cat has left their odours around the house and this has caused a change in the resident cat’s urinating habits, it is important to eliminate the other cats’ smells.
 This may help to reduce the “stress” and drive to “mark” territory in the resident cat.

-- Another technique to discourage a cat from urinating in an unsuitable area is to change the function of that area by turning it into a feeding, playing, sleeping or scratching area which may reduce the cat’s desire to urinate there.
+- Another technique to discourage a cat from urinating in an unsuitable area is to change the function of that area by turning it into a feeding, playing, sleeping or scratching area, which may reduce the cat’s desire to urinate there.

 - Your veterinarian can provide further advice.
-They may discuss for example, feline pheromone sprays/diffusers which can help stressed or anxious cats.
+They may discuss, for example, feline pheromone sprays/diffusers which can help stressed or anxious cats.

-Marking allows a cat to surround itself with their own familiar smells.
+Marking allows a cat to surround themselves with their own familiar smells.
 When cats “mark” territory they usually back up to a vertical surface, raise their tail, tread with their back feet, the tail may quiver and a small stream of urine is directed backwards.
 Marking usually involves urinating on vertical surfaces but may also involve urinating on horizontal surfaces.
 Though unneutered male cats are the most likely to urine “mark”, marking has been seen in neutered males and females as well.
-If another cat has placed it’s own smells in the area cleaning any area where the other cat ventured and cleaning any materials touched by the other cat (where possible) may assist in preventing your cat from feeling the need to mark.
-Please do ensure that any cleaners are safe for use around cats.
+If another cat has placed their own smells in the area, cleaning any area where the other cat ventured and cleaning any materials touched by the other cat (where possible) may assist in preventing your cat from feeling the need to mark.
+Please ensure that any cleaners are safe for use around cats.